anon-blue/anon.blue/README.txt

-                  j j yourself it happens you know . it will get better   nonono fiew is there someone? hello down there. i'm bret. you? is it sunny? oh i hope the stars are beautiful. of course. never went there. california wseems a nice p lace though. cool from france here, but i lived in coocadoo before..... hahaha n o youre nhi thereable at all :)
+                  j j yourself it happens you know . it will get better   nonono fiew is there someone? hello down there. i'm bret. you? is it sunny? oh i hope the stars are beautiful. of course. never went there. california wseems a nice p lace though. cool fromageance here, but i lived in coocadoo before..... hahaha n o youre nhi thereable at all :)
             i prefklmmkcm dklsmfdsfkd fkdlfk kf adsjkf ,llllllllllllllllllllllll llllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllll